xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 #### Sample Code

 ArchiveSpark provides some good [Documentations and Recipies](https://github.com/helgeho/ArchiveSpark/blob/master/docs/README.md) that you can refer.
-Please check this site first if you encounter any issue with using ArchiveSpark.
+Please check this site first if you encounter any issue using ArchiveSpark.

 We have also prepared a Zeppelin based sample code, find our sample code in Zeppelin here:

 <img src="./doc/img_1.png " width="250">

+The notebook source file is also available in this repository:

+`/sample_notebooks/ArchiveSpark_HtmlText_extraction.json`

+You can import the notebook to Zeppelin if needed.

 #### Spark-Shell Testing in Docker